 They are standing up and saying that solving extreme poverty is more important than any single organization.
 That keeps the kingdom of God and Jesus the main thing.

 It fights the judgmentalism I saw in my early church days, but it also fights the idealism of the individual do-gooder.
 In my mind, this is the only way to fight extreme poverty: for us to link arms and combat it from all sides.
 I am proud to do that with Compassion at live58.org.

 You’re welcome.
 I am praying for you guys, and for the 58: initiative!
 I hope everyone will go to live58.org and find your passion.
 We CAN solve extreme poverty — together!

-Love what you have heard so far?
+Love what you have heard?
 Purchase Shaun Groves’ Third World Symphony on iTunes!